alireza-jafari/ILI-Influenza-Dataset/README.md

 | **`Plots.ipynb`** | Starter notebook: loads the processed DataFrames and recreates the line plot shown here; feel free to extend with your own model experiments. |

 ---

+> **Data provenance.**
+> Weekly, region-level influenza-like illness percentages were
+> downloaded from CDC FluView Interactive on <download-date>.
+> *Source: Centers for Disease Control and Prevention (CDC).*
+> Reference to CDC does **not** imply endorsement by CDC, HHS,
+> or the United States Government.
+The original, freely available
+> data can be accessed at https://gis.cdc.gov/grasp/fluview/fluportaldashboard.html.

 ## 🚀 Quick-start